Net::Whois - Scraper checks domain data via RDAP and WHOIS

 - When the domain was registered

-- RDAP server URL — upon a successful RDAP request
+- RDAP server URL — upon successful RDAP request

-- WHOIS server used — upon a WHOIS request; often empty for RDAP
+- WHOIS server used — upon WHOIS request; often empty for RDAP

 - List of domain name servers